DOI-ONRR/doi-extractives-data/_downloads/disbursements.md

 ## Scope

-This dataset includes natural resource disbursements for U.S. federal lands and offshore areas, and Indian Lands.
+This dataset includes natural resource disbursements for U.S. federal lands and offshore areas, and Indian lands.
 It does not include privately-owned lands, or U.S. state lands.
 The dataset is tracked and managed by the Department of the Interior’s Office of Natural Resources Revenue.
-It contains disbursement information to funds for fiscal years 2012-2013.
-Disbursements of revenue due to extractive activities on U.S. Federal lands occur monthly; this dataset is a sum of those disbursements by fiscal year.
+It contains disbursement information to funds for fiscal years 2012-2015.
+Disbursements of revenue due to extractive activities on U.S. federal lands occur monthly; this dataset is a sum of those disbursements by fiscal year.

 ## Data Publication